LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Emulates the dynamic behavior of a DC motor, but doesn't drive any hardware.
   Used in the examples, may also be used for prototyping or debugging.

+- :ref:`Fake Stepper Motor`

+  Emulates the dynamic behavior of a stepper motor used as a linear actuator, but does not drive any actual hardware.
+It is used in examples, and can also be used for debugging.
+Unlike the :class:`~crappy.actuator.FakeDCMotor`, it can drive the motor in position.

 - :ref:`Adafruit DC Motor Hat`

   Drives up to 4 DC motors using Adafruit's `DC & Stepper Motor HAT for